arunj123/longan_nano/README.md

 *   [Appelsiini.net: Programming GD32V (Longan Nano)](https://www.appelsiini.net/2020/programming-gd32v-longan-nano/)
 *   [Longan-Nano-Rainbow](https://github.com/joba-1/Longan-Nano-Rainbow/tree/main): An example of using Timer/PWM to control an RGB LED.
-*   [GD32VF103_templates](https://github.com/WRansohoff/GD32VF103_templates/tree/master): A collection of templates for low-level peripheral usage, including Systick.
+*   [GD32VF103_templates](https://github.com/WRansohoff/GD32VF103_templates/tree/master): A collection of templates for low-level peripheral usage, including Systick. https://www.reddit.com/r/RISCV/comments/107407u/did_something_happen_to_sipeed_longan_nano/ : This chip has been discontinued and company is not much committed.
+So, better to go with CH32V103.
+Abandoning SD Card part.
+Will leave with USB Composite and LCD for Volume control etc.